Coherent cohomology of Shimura varieties and automorphic forms: Coherent cohomology of Shimura varieties

 Denote $\mathfrak{p}_+:=\mathfrak{g}^{-1,1},\mathfrak{p}_-:=\mathfrak{g}^{1,-1}$ and $\mathfrak{p}_{h}:=\mathfrak{k}_h\oplus\mathfrak{p}_-$, then $\mathfrak{p}_{h}$ is a parabolic subalgebra of $\mathfrak{g}$ with nilpotent radical $\mathfrak{p}_-$.
 Let $P_h$ be the parabolic subgroup of $G_\mathbb{C}$ with Lie algebra $\mathfrak{p}_{h}$, then $K_h\subseteq P_h(\mathbb{C})$ and $\widecheck{D}:=G(\mathbb{C})/P_h(\mathbb{C})$ is isomorphic to the compact dual of $D$.
 We know that the unique $G(\mathbb{R})$-equivariant map $\beta:X\rightarrow\widecheck{D}$ sending $h$ to the coset $P_h(\mathbb{C})$ is an open immersion of complex manifolds.

-Let $V$ be any finite-dimensional holomorphic representation of $P_h(\mathbb{C})$, then it defines a $G(\mathbb{C})$-homogeneous holomorphic vector bundle
+Let $(\rho,V)$ be any finite-dimensional holomorphic representation of $P_h(\mathbb{C})$, then it defines a $G(\mathbb{C})$-homogeneous holomorphic vector bundle

 and $\beta^*(\mathcal{E}_V)\times(G(\mathbb{A}_f)/\mathbb{K})$ is a $G(\mathbb{A})$-homogeneous holomorphic vector bundle over $X\times(G(\mathbb{A}_f)/\mathbb{K})$.
-Under the assumption \eqref{assum}, when $\mathbb{K}$ is neat $G(\mathbb{Q})$ acts freely on $X\times(G(\mathbb{A}_f)/\mathbb{K})$, therefore
+Under the assumption (\ref{assum}), when $\mathbb{K}$ is neat $G(\mathbb{Q})$ acts freely on $X\times(G(\mathbb{A}_f)/\mathbb{K})$, therefore

-is a holomorphic vector bundle over $Sh_\mathbb{K}$, which is called an \it automorphic vector bundle\rm.
-It's shown in \cite[4.8]{Harris85} that $\widetilde{V}$ is the analytification of an algebraic vector bundle defined over a number field $k_V$ determined by $V$.
+is a holomorphic vector bundle over $\mathrm{Sh}_\mathbb{K}$, which is called an \it automorphic vector bundle\rm.
+It is shown in \cite[4.8]{Harris85} that $\widetilde{V}$ is the analytification of an algebraic vector bundle defined over a number field $k_V$ determined by $V$.

-\begin{Ex} $V\cong\bigwedge^p(\mathfrak{g}/\mathfrak{p}_h)^*\Rightarrow\mathcal{E}_V\cong\Omega^p_{\widecheck{D}}$ and $\widetilde{V}\cong\Omega^p_{Sh_\mathbb{K}}$. \end{Ex}
+\begin{Ex} $V\cong\bigwedge^p(\mathfrak{g}/\mathfrak{p}_h)^*\Rightarrow\mathcal{E}_V\cong\Omega^p_{\widecheck{D}}$ and $\widetilde{V}\cong\Omega^p_{\mathrm{Sh}_\mathbb{K}}$. \end{Ex}

-If $g\in G(\mathbb{A}_f)$ and $\mathbb{K}'\subseteq g\mathbb{K}g^{-1}$ is an open subgroup, denote by $t_g$ the composition of the map $Sh_{g\mathbb{K}g^{-1}}\rightarrow Sh_\mathbb{K}$ induced by right translation by $g$ and the covering map $Sh_{\mathbb{K}'}\rightarrow Sh_{g\mathbb{K}g^{-1}}$, then by construction there is a natural isomorphism $t_g^*\widetilde{V}_\mathbb{K}\cong\widetilde{V}_{\mathbb{K}'}$.
+If $g\in G(\mathbb{A}_f)$ and $\mathbb{K}'\subseteq g\mathbb{K}g^{-1}$ is an open subgroup, denote by $t_g$ the composition of the map $\mathrm{Sh}_{g\mathbb{K}g^{-1}}\rightarrow\mathrm{Sh}_\mathbb{K}$ induced by right translation by $g$ and the covering map $\mathrm{Sh}_{\mathbb{K}'}\rightarrow\mathrm{Sh}_{g\mathbb{K}g^{-1}}$, then by construction there is a natural isomorphism $t_g^*\widetilde{V}_\mathbb{K}\cong\widetilde{V}_{\mathbb{K}'}$.